rohitjg13/Idea2Solid/README.md

 - [X] Instrument the graph with LangSmith traces and add regression prompts to validate geometry consistency.
 - [X] Package the solution with a frontend (FastAPI + Svelte) for interactive use.
 - [X] Added a STL Viewer to the frontend

+# Conclusion

+I had planned to create a modern, prompt-driven 3D modeling tool that generates OpenSCAD code and STL files.
+I think I have achieved the conclusion satisfactorily.

+The reason for my satisfaction is that we have successfully built a complete end-to-end pipeline.
+On the backend, I integrated a specialized OpenSCAD cheat sheet into the LangGraph pipeline to ensure high-quality code generation.
+On the frontend, I implemented a UI using Svelte and Three.js, featuring real-time 3D rendering, automatic dimension calculation, and a responsive layout.